shanjon/metronome-query-egress-project/queries/query1.md

 In addition, the number of images (`num_image`) and image size (`image_size`) was stored as a JSON within the `properties` column.
 To read/manipulate this data, I would use the JSON_EXTRACT() function.

+The query results are then grouped and ordered by `image_size` for readability.

 The entire query is below.